Article by Brian Dean (originally published in The Idler, Winter 2002)

 This article is also available in Spanish: Guía para el economista inconformista >

-Since free-market capitalism and state socialism are the only economic models that people know about, it's quite easy to pass yourself off as an expert in alternative economics.
+Since free-market capitalism and state socialism seem the only economic models that most people know about, it's quite easy to pass yourself off as an expert in alternative economics.
 Bluffing is effortless when 99.9% of people are ignorant about the subject.
 And you're performing an important public service, because people obviously need to be told about the economic choices available.

 There are a few things to watch out for before you start bluffing at revolutionary ideas.
 Firstly, beware of entering into what most people consider "crackpot" territory.
 Economics is supposed to be a serious subject, so don't give people an opportunity to laugh.
 Secondly, avoid ideas which might seem threatening – eg the abolition of private property and free trade.
 You want to convince and seduce, not scare people away.